Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 If you feel yourself sliding or slipping, resist the urge to fling out your arms and hands to break your fall.

 Instead, fall on your back or side if at all possible.
-This protects your more delicate bones from breaks that will complicate your return to the trail head.

-Finally, here are two of the most valuable winter hiking tips I can offer you:
+Here are two of the most valuable winter hiking tips I can offer you:

-Be prepared to spend a night outdoors.
+Always be prepared to spend a night outdoors.

 Winter hiking is not the time to cut corners or take chances.
-Always be prepared!

-And a special word to solo hikers.
+And a special word to solo winter hikers.

 Although I never hesitate to hike by myself in the other 3 seasons, I pause when considering hiking solo in winter.